 Trees need light in order to thrive – even in the cold winter.
-When you have lots of leaves though and the tree is completely overgrown, then leaves can end up blocking one another.
-In other words, leaf A can’t get any light because leaf B is in its way.
-And this becomes even more of an issue if leaf A happens to be dead, and therefore the tree is now not getting any light!
+When you have lots of leaves and the tree is completely overgrown, then leaves can end up blocking one another.
+This becomes even more of an issue if there are dead leaves in the way.
+This results in the tree now not getting any light from the winter sun!

-That’s the idea of pruning: to ensure that a tree can absorb as much light as possible without blocking itself.
+The idea of pruning is to ensure that a tree can absorb as much light as possible without blocking itself.
 When you do this prior to winter, you are setting it up to thrive during the harshest months and that can only ever be a good thing!

 Trees need water, and while they might have access via babbling brooks in the local woods, there is likely no such source near you.
 Thus, when things get icy – or when you go for months on end without rain – your trees can get thirsty.